Degradation-Aware Cooperative Multi-Modal GNSS-Denied Localization Leveraging LiDAR-Based Robot Detections: Introduction

 \subsection{Contributions}

 The contributions of this work are summarized as: \begin{itemize} \item A novel adaptive loosely-coupled multi-modal multi-robot fusion method for cooperative localization.
 The method utilizes direct 3D detections of cooperating \acp{UAV}, enabling us to efficiently fuse localization outputs from different sensory modalities without the need to perform place recognition on the sensory data.
-The detections are represented by a novel interpolation-based quaternary factor, enabling efficient fusion of data from unsynchronized sources. \item A novel approach of weighting relative pose factors proportionally to the Wasserstein distance of consecutive outputs of a Kalman filter-based algorithm, enabling the method to utilize information about the variable uncertainty of the odometry without degrading the estimate due to unknown cross-covariances. \item Theoretical observability analysis of the problem of cooperative localization based on odometry estimates and relative 3D detections with respect to various assumptions and odometry degradations. \end{itemize} The proposed method was extensively evaluated on real-world data gathered with a \ac{UGV}-\ac{UAV} and \ac{UAV}-only team.
+The detections are represented by a novel interpolation-based quaternary factor, enabling efficient fusion of data from unsynchronized sources. \item A novel approach of weighting relative pose factors proportionally to the Wasserstein distance of consecutive outputs of a Kalman filter-based algorithm, enabling the method to utilize information about the variable uncertainty of the odometry without degrading the estimate due to unknown cross-covariances. \item Theoretical observability analysis of the problem of cooperative localization based on odometry estimates and relative 3D detections with respect to various assumptions and odometry degradations. \end{itemize} The proposed method was extensively evaluated on real-world datasets gathered with a \ac{UGV}-\ac{UAV} and \ac{UAV}-only team.
 The accuracy of the approach was quantitatively evaluated with respect to motion-capture and \ac{RTK} ground truth.
+The evaluation of the method included an ablation study on the use of the Wasserstein-distance-based weighting and challenging scenarios subject to various sensory degradations.